TV Cabbage - Party People

 tVC think the Criminal Justice Act is an unjust law and unnecessarily criminalises law abiding party goers.

-tVC are a louche part time collective of hedonists, DJ's, producers, artists, technicians, promoters and writers dedicated to house music free parties as a means of pleasure, fulfilment, a base for networking and an exchange of ideas.
+tV Cabbage or tVC are now a louche collective of artists, musicians, producers, hedonists. artists, technicians, promoters, writers and DJ's who all work together and are dedicated to house music free parties as a means of pleasure, fulfilment, a base for networking and an exchange of ideas.
 Amongst other things in their lives.

 tVC Sound System was born in 1986 in Whitstable, Kent.
 They were named after the 'Gaye Bikers on Acid tune' "TV Cabbage" from the album "Drill Your Own Hole" released in 1986 on Virgin records.
 Before the house explosion and the adaption of the Do It Yourself ethos Drill Your Own Hole kinda sounded like the thing to do at the time.
 So we drilled.
 The band had a lead singer called Mary.
 Paul, Nick and Carl, the founding members, thought that was mildly amusing, and, needing a name for the band promotion 'enterprise' that they had just set up, choose tVC.
 'We just wanna get bands into Whitstable', snarled Carl.